forcedotcom/cli/releasenotes/sfdx/README.md

     * `force:package:version:create:list`
     * `force:package:version:create:report`

+* NEW: The `force:source:beta:push` command uses a new `pushPackageDirectoriesSequentially` option in `sfdx-project.json` to push packageDirectories sequentially rather than in one transaction.
+This should unblock certain complex deployments.
+See the [Beta announcement](https://github.com/forcedotcom/cli/issues/1258) for more details and a code example.
+(GitHub issue [#1269](https://github.com/forcedotcom/cli/issues/1269))

 * CHANGE: For security reasons, we no longer display the URL by default in the terminal or command window when you run `force:org:open`.
 We continue to display the URL when you specify either the `--urlonly` or `--json` parameters, but we also show a security warning about displaying sensitive information.

 * CHANGE: We continue to [open-source Salesforce CLI](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021), and this week we moved the `force:org:delete` command into the [plugin-org](https://github.com/salesforcecli/plugin-org) plug-in.
 The command works the same as before.